 - To discharge the water collected through the drains, a submersible sump pump is installed in each sump pit.
 The water is then discharged away from your home

-Call the Chapel Hill NC Basement Waterproofing Experts Today!
+Call the Chapel Hill Basement Waterproofing Experts Today!

 Contact us today at 919-847-7072.
-You can also fill out our online form to learn more about the benefits of mold removal, our Chapel Hill crawl space encapsulation and basement services and schedule your free, no-obligation estimate today!
-We will visit your home to give you the most accurate price point for the job.
-Our trained Chapel Hill waterproofing specialist will guide you through the options to determine the best solution for you and your budget.
+You can also fill out our online form to learn more about the benefits of our crawl space encapsulation and basement services.
+Our trained waterproofing specialist will guide you through the options to determine the best solution for you and your budget.

-All work is performed by Chapel Hill Crawl Space and Basement Technologies trained technicians and each project comes with a Lifetime Warranty.
+All work is performed by our team of experts and each project comes with a lifetime warranty.
 All of our work is fully licensed and insured.